Multi Messenger Study of GRB 221009A with VHE Gamma-ray and Neutrino Afterglow from a Gaussian Structured Jet: Summary and Conclusions

 In this work, we modeled the very high energy afterglow of GRB~221009A with an external forward shock from a Gaussian structured jet expanding into a uniform ISM medium, and we computed the accompanying, $p\gamma$ neutrino emission in the PeV--EeV range.

 In section~\ref{section3}, we applied our Gaussian structured jet model to reproduce the GeV–TeV afterglow observed by AGILE-GRID and LHAASO to study the SSC-driven VHE afterglow features in both the spectral (SEDs Figure~\ref{Three-SEDs}) and temporal (LCs Figure~\ref{fig:LC_AGILE}) domains of GRB 221009A.
 We validated the model through detailed spectral fits of the GeV–TeV afterglow across three early-time intervals, accounting for KN effects, the opacity of internal $\gamma\gamma$ pair production, and EBL attenuation.
 We observe the resulting best-fit afterglow parameters from MCMC sampling favor a mildly off-axis jet structure.
 The resulting viewing angle $\theta_v=2.46^{\circ}$, and jet core angle $\theta_c=4.41^{\circ}$ drives the $E_{k,\rm iso}$ $\sim 2\times 10^{55}$ erg and here $n_{0}$ is $0.97$ $cm^{-3}$ respectively.
 In both SEDs and LCs, the fits require $\epsilon_e \gg \epsilon_B$, which makes SSC emission strongly dominates at VHE.
 To produce a consistent fit in the SEDs, we consider a time-dependent magnetic energy fraction across distinct time intervals.
+Slightly lower value of jet core angle $\theta_{c}\sim 3^{\circ}$ has been proposed by \citet{zheng2024narrow}.

 The SEDs in Figure~\ref{Three-SEDs} display both synchrotron and SSC hump, with SSC dominating beyond ($\sim1$) GeV and strong suppression of EBL above ($\sim10$) TeV.
 Figure~\ref{fig:LC_AGILE} depicts the light curve that explains the AGILE GRID GeV data (50 MeV–3 GeV) and LHASSO TeV data (0.3–5 TeV).
 Our findings are consistent with independent structured-jet studies of GRB~221009A by \citet{o2023structured, gill2023grb}.
 However, \citet{o2023structured} primarily explains X-ray and OIR light curves and late time afterglow data with a shallow power law structured jet model, where the afterglow best-fit parameters are consistent with our results.
 Also \citet{gill2023grb}, explain X-ray and optical light curves of GRB 221009A with a forward shock structured jet model in a wind medium and \citet{Ren_2024} also, fit the multi-wavelength data of GRB 221009A with a structured jet geometry, taking a transition from ISM to wind-driven medium.
 For both cases, $E_{k, \rm iso}$ is comparable to our case.